pedrualves/follow_me_and_i_follow_you_back.py/README.md

 # Follow me and I follow you back

-This is just a simple python script to follow who follow me and unfollow who i follow and don't follow me =]
+This is just a simple python script, to follow who follow me and unfollow who i follow and don't follow me back on github =]

 # How to run